alexwlchan/alexwlchan.net/src/_drafts/downloading-sqs-queues.md

             raise RuntimeError(
                 f"Failed to delete messages: entries={entries!r} resp={resp!r}"
             )

+    return messages
 ```

 This isn't ideal, because we're accumulating all the messages in a list -- if our queue is large, this spends a lot of memory.
 We might run out of memory entirely, and lose all the messages!
-Better would be to rewrite this as a generator.
+Better would be to rewrite this as a generator, yielding the messages as we receive them.
 If we do that, the code becomes cleaner and more efficient.

 Add a docstring, and we have the final version of the function: